Synecdoche1/Void-NX/README.md

 ## Why can't I install any games?
 And why wont the ones I have installed launch?

-You need Sigpathces in order to both of those things.
+You need Sigpatches in order to both of those things.
 These are not included in this custom firmware.
 You can find them via Google or on GBA Temp quite easily.

 ## Can I contribute?